osrf/gazebo_tutorials/gazebojs_install/tutorial.md

     gazebo

-Use the 'node' command to invoke the NodeJs REPL console
+Use the 'node' command (from the same directory where you invoked the npm command) to invoke the NodeJs REPL console

     node

-Type in the following command to load the gazeboJs module, create a simulation client and pause the running simulation
+Type in the following commands ('undefined' messages are NodeJS console valid responses to your command) to load the gazeboJs module, create a simulation client and pause the running simulation

-    var gazebojs = require('gazebojs')
+    > var gazebojs = require('gazebojs')
+    undefined
-    var sim = new gazebojs.Gazebo()
+    > var sim = new gazebojs.Gazebo()
+    undefined
-    sim.pause()
+    > sim.pause()
+    undefined

 You should see the simulation stop in Gazebo.